 • Education class

-• Medical testing and diagnostic procedures include:
+• Medical testing and diagnostic procedures, including:

 • Lab work from blood, including testing for compatibility with the recipient